Justinian I: Authoritarian rule

 Justinian's religious policy reflected the conviction that the unity of the empire presupposed unity of faith under the Chalcedonian Church.
-Those of different beliefs were subjected to persecution, which imperial legislation had effected from the time of Constantius II and which would now vigorously continue.
-The Codex contained two statutes that decreed the total destruction of paganism, even in private life; these provisions were zealously enforced.
-Contemporary sources (John Malalas, Theophanes, and John of Ephesus) tell of severe persecutions, including men in high positions.
+Those of different beliefs were subjected to persecution, which imperial legislation had effected from the time of Constantius II and which would continue under Justinian.
+The Codex Justinianus contained laws restricting pagan practices, even in private life; these provisions were enforced.
+Contemporary sources describe severe persecutions, including against high-ranking officials.

 The original Academy of Plato had been destroyed by the Roman dictator Sulla in 86 BC.
-Several centuries later, in 410 AD, a Neoplatonic Academy was established that had no institutional continuity with Plato's Academy, and which served as a center for Neoplatonism and mysticism.
-It persisted until 529 AD when it was finally closed by Justinian I. Other schools in Constantinople, Antioch, and Alexandria, which were the centers of Justinian's empire, continued.
+A later Neoplatonic Academy in Athens existed without institutional continuity with Plato's original school and functioned as a center for Neoplatonism.
+It was closed in 529 AD by Justinian I. Other schools in Constantinople, Antioch, and Alexandria continued to operate.

-In Asia Minor alone, John of Ephesus was reported to have converted 70,000 pagans, which was probably an exaggerated number.
-Other peoples also accepted Christianity: the Heruli, the Huns dwelling near the Don, the Abasgi, and the Tzanni in Caucasia.
+In Asia Minor alone, John of Ephesus was reported to have converted 70,000 pagans, likely an exaggerated figure.
+Other peoples also accepted Christianity: the Heruli, the Huns near the Don River, the Abasgians, and the Lazs in Caucasia.

 The worship of Amun at the oasis of Awjila in the Libyan desert was abolished, and so were the remnants of the worship of Isis on the island of Philae, at the first cataract of the Nile.
-The Presbyter Julian and the Bishop Longinus conducted a mission among the Nabataeans, and Justinian attempted to strengthen Christianity in Yemen by dispatching a bishop from Egypt.
+The Presbyter Julian and the Bishop Longinus conducted missions among the Nabataeans, and Justinian attempted to strengthen Christianity in Yemen by sending a bishop from Egypt.

-The civil rights of Jews were restricted and their religious privileges threatened.
-Justinian also interfered in the internal affairs of the synagogue and encouraged the Jews to use the Greek Septuagint in their synagogues in Constantinople.
+Jews (alongside heretics) were not permitted to testify against Christians Justinian also made it so that if the Passover fell before a Christian feast, he would not allow the Jews to celebrate this at the proper time nor to make any offering to God at that feast nor to perform any of the rites customary among them.
+Justinian also interfered in synagogue affairs and encouraged the use of the Greek Septuagint in Constantinople.

-The Emperor faced significant opposition from the Samaritans, who resisted conversion to Christianity and were repeatedly in insurrection.
-He persecuted them with rigorous edicts, for example, in 529, he banned them from having wills, an intentional act of humiliation.
-However, he could not prevent reprisals towards Christians from taking place in Samaria toward the close of his reign.
+The Emperor faced opposition from the Samaritans, who resisted conversion and repeatedly revolted.
+He imposed strict edicts, including banning them from making wills in 529, an act of legal humiliation.
+He could not prevent reprisals against Christians in Samaria toward the end of his reign.

-The Manicheans too suffered persecution, experiencing both exile and threat of capital punishment.
-In Constantinople, c.450, a number of Manicheans, after strict inquisition, were executed by burning.
+The Manicheans also suffered persecution, including exile and capital punishment.
+In Constantinople, around 450, several Manicheans were executed by burning after interrogation.